-It can be tempting to bash them out in a hurry and park them at the bottom of your landing page, content in the knowledge that they’ll probably convert a decent number of prospects.
+It can be tempting to bash your contact or enquiry forms out in a hurry – using a tool like HubSpot to throw something together in 5-10 minutes before parking them at the bottom of your landing page; content in the knowledge that they’ll probably convert a decent number of prospects.

-But we think there’s a good argument to be made for doing them properly — for researching best practices and experimenting with designs until you find a form that can maximise your conversion rates, which is why we’ve pulled together this in-depth guide to optimising your web contact forms.
+But we think there’s a good argument to be made for spending more time on your forms.
+For researching the latest contact form best practices and experimenting with different designs until you find a form that can maximise your conversion rates.

 Here we’ll look at the anatomy of top-performing contact forms, the research that powers their design and the problems people run into when trying to boost their performance.
 We’ll also try to provide some actionable advice that can be used to improve the forms on your website.

-An extra field or two; a better header or a simpler layout could double your on-page conversion rates, and it’s always worth experimenting with things like:
+Interestingly enough, when it comes to conventional examples, research shows that the difference between a good and bad contact form is often fairly minute (source: ACM Digital Library).
+An extra field or two, a better header, more compelling micro-copy or a simpler layout could literally double your on-page conversion rates, so it’s always worth experimenting with things like:

 - Form length